CHAPTER 11& 12

 SELECT RIGHT('STRING FUNCTION', 8) returns FUNCTION

-LTRIM : Returns a string after removing leading blanks on Left side.(Remove left side space or blanks)
+LTRIM : Returns a string after removing leading blanks on

 Syntax: LTRIM(string)